 6. Information blocks

 Time of boring infographics that are made using the same template are gone.
-Putting together 3-4 bullet points along with brief description and cute icons will work just fine.
+Putting together 3-4 bullet points along with a brief description and cute icons will work just fine.
 Especially, if you mix data visualization and storytelling capabilities.

 7. Material design